Oregon Gov. Brown under pressure to veto sanctuary-state bill after high-profile arrest

 “Our immigrant communities are living in fear,” said Oregon state Rep. Alonso Leon in a May 31 statement after House passage.

 “I have heard from children who are afraid to go to school in the morning, because they aren’t sure if their parents will be home at the end of the day,” he said.
-“I won’t stand for these inhumane immigration enforcement tactics that are tearing families apart—this bill is our chance to protect these communities.”
+“I won’t stand for these inhumane immigration enforcement tactics that are tearing families apart — this bill is our chance to protect these communities.”

 Legislative Republicans countered that the bill “not only aims to silence public bodies from cooperating with the feds, it also contains a procedural tactic that curtails citizens from having a say on the issue.”